Siteimprove/alfa/docs/review/api/alfa-style.api.md

 import { Shape } from '@siteimprove/alfa-css';
 import { Side } from '@siteimprove/alfa-css/dist/value/position/side.js';
 import type { Slice } from '@siteimprove/alfa-slice';
-import { Specified } from './property/background-attachment.js';
-import { Specified as Specified_10 } from './property/border-image-slice.js';
-import { Specified as Specified_11 } from './property/border-image-source.js';
-import { Specified as Specified_12 } from './property/border-image-width.js';
-import { Specified as Specified_13 } from './property/font-stretch.js';
-import { Specified as Specified_14 } from './property/font-variant-east-asian.js';
-import { Specified as Specified_15 } from './property/font-variant-ligatures.js';
-import { Specified as Specified_16 } from './property/font-variant-numeric.js';
-import { Specified as Specified_17 } from './property/mask-clip.js';
-import { Specified as Specified_18 } from './property/mask-composite.js';
-import { Specified as Specified_19 } from './property/mask-image.js';
-import { Specified as Specified_2 } from './property/background-image.js';
-import { Specified as Specified_20 } from './property/mask-mode.js';
-import { Specified as Specified_21 } from './property/mask-position.js';
-import { Specified as Specified_22 } from './property/mask-repeat.js';
-import { Specified as Specified_23 } from './property/mask-size.js';
-import { Specified as Specified_3 } from './property/background-position-x.js';
-import { Specified as Specified_4 } from './property/background-position-y.js';
-import { Specified as Specified_5 } from './property/background-repeat-x.js';
-import { Specified as Specified_6 } from './property/background-size.js';
-import { Specified as Specified_7 } from './property/border-top-width.js';
-import { Specified as Specified_8 } from './property/border-image-outset.js';
-import { Specified as Specified_9 } from './property/border-image-repeat.js';
 import { String as String_2 } from '@siteimprove/alfa-css';
 import { Text } from '@siteimprove/alfa-dom';
 import { Token } from '@siteimprove/alfa-css';